 Ground covers are an attractive way to cover a lot of area in a garden quickly.
-Snow in summer flower, or Cerastium silver carpet, is an evergreen ground cover that flowers from May to June and grows well in zones 3-7.
+Snow in summer flower, or Cerastium silver carpet, is an evergreen ground cover that flowers from May to June and grows well in USDA plant hardiness zones 3 through 7.
 This stunning European native is a member of the carnation family and is deer resistant.

 Growing Snow in Summer Plants

 Growing snow in summer plants (Cerastium tomentosum) is relatively easy.
 Snow in summer likes full sun but will also thrive in partial sun in warm climates.